aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to DOCM via Java or Online App" h2="On Premise Java API for PowerPoint PPT to DOCM conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPT to Word DOCM.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPT to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to DOCM.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPT to Word DOCM.
+This two-step process involves using two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a powerful PowerPoint API for presentations manipulation and management.
+It can be used to convert PPT to HTML, which is the first step in the conversion process.
+This API is feature-rich and provides a wide range of features such as creating, editing, and converting presentations.
+It also supports a variety of formats such as PPT, PPTX, PPS, PPSX, POT, POTX, and more.

+The second step in the conversion process is to use Aspose.Words for Java, a feature-rich Word Processing API.
+This API can be used to convert the HTML to DOCM.
+It supports a variety of formats such as DOC, DOCX, RTF, HTML, ODT, and more.
+It also provides a wide range of features such as creating, editing, and converting documents.

+Aspose.Total for Java is a great solution for automating the batch conversion process of PowerPoint PPT to Word DOCM.
+It provides two powerful APIs that enable developers to quickly and easily convert documents from one format to another.
+With its wide range of features and support for a variety of formats, Aspose.Total for Java is the perfect solution for automating document conversion.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}